 Continuous Deployments Tools in DevOps Strengthened

-Continuous Deployments Tools in DevOps for Hybrid Environments
+Continuous Deployments Tools in DevOps for Hybrid Applications

 Continuous Deployments Tools in DevOps @ Scale

-DeployHub gives you the ability to version your entire Kubernetes death star, across all clusters.
+What’s important to remember is that you are now tracking a death star with many moving parts running across multiple clusters.
+You will not be able to do this level of tracking with an Excel spreadsheet.
 While you may not be at this level now, we are all aspiring to build Amazon and Netflix death stars.
-Yes, such microservice death star diagrams are now part of the conversation and show the depth of complexity in a microservice architecture.
+Yes, such microservice death star diagrams are now part of the conversation and show the depth of complexity in a component-driven architecture.

 Amazon and Netflix Microservice Death Stars

 DeployHub is a microservice catalog tool designed to provide you with a continuous deployment solution that can support your current monolithic needs and provide a roadmap for meeting tomorrow’s component-driven demands.
 It is ready to deliver continuous deployments at scale for DevOps, providing developers the control they need and operations the insight and audit they require.
 DeployHub is an excellent example of what can be done when ARA and catalog technologies are leveraged together to provide a complete continuous deployment solution.

 DeployHub was designed to support a component-driven release process, with the ability to organize components based on Domains.
 With DeployHub, each component can be defined to use any deployment engine.
 The component registry connects to your CI/CD pipeline, so new versions of components are easily tracked over time.
 DeployHub’s dependency tracking can provide SBOM reports, difference reports, and the blast radius of any component before you deploy.